|Location||2 weeks||3 weeks||4 weeks|

 Visas are required for most nationalities travelling to Cambodia and may be obtained on arrival (approximately US$30 for 30 day business visa and please take spare passport photos with you).

 It is a condition of your travel arrangements that you have current travel insurance to cover against cancellation fees, medical expenses, lost luggage and evacuation.
-We are happy to provide advice and assistance with this.

 Please refer to the Conditions section on the Application Form.
 Deposits are non-refundable once your arrangements have been confirmed.